neo0oo/Principles-of-Progamming-Project/README.md

 Room 1:
   1. Room with beam at the top and chasm
-  2. Option 1: Swing across chasm --> will lose some health
+  2. Option 1: **Rope** Swing across the beam --> lose a bit of health
-  3. Option 2: Follow the riddle to pry open a hidden compartment with knife --> will open a hidden pathway
+  3. Option 2: **Knife no torch** "you swing at nothing..." --> nothing happens
+  4. Option 3: **Torch** You light up the room and see a lose bit in the wall
+  5. Option 4: **Knife after torch** Pry open the lose bit in the wall --> Secret path opens --> pass the room with no damage taken
-  4. At the end offered 2 items - gas mask (useful for room 3), pickaxe (useless)
+  6. At the end offered 2 items - gas mask (useful for room 3), pickaxe (useless)

 Room 2:
   1.

 Room 3:
   1. Room including poisonous gas where player is going to take damage every 10 seconds.
-  2. Option 1: Use torch --> Gets rid of gas player takes damage
+  2. Option 1: Use torch --> Light up the whole room - instant death
   3. Option

 Final room: